Skip to content

 ABDUCE

-ABDUCE asks for minimal changes that would make (or prevent) a condition.
+ABDUCE asks: "what minimal changes would make (or prevent) this conclusion hold?"

 ABDUCE NOT reachable WHERE a.name = 'Alice' RETURN b

-Typical outputs include modification candidates, validation flags, and costs.
+Typical outputs include modification candidates, validation flags, and estimated costs.

 Safe Usage